GlobalSharkMovement/O2RecordingTag/README.md

 Folder that contains figures generated during analysis (e.g., Modelled vs in situ DO - Figure 9).

 ## scripts
-Folder that contains all scripts (codes) used to: calculate recovery times of tagged sharks (RecoveryTime), calculate and compare descriptive statistics of environmental and shark swimming metrics (SummaryTables) and compare in situ vs modeled DO/temperature data (CMEMS_comparison).
+Folder that contains all scripts (codes) used to: calculate post-release transition times of tagged sharks (RecoveryTime), calculate and compare descriptive statistics of environmental and shark swimming metrics (SummaryTables) and compare in situ vs modeled DO/temperature data (CMEMS_comparison).

 - the subfolder [CMEMS_comparison](scripts/CMEMS_comparison) contains 2 R codes used for evaluating the relationship between in situ (DOME tags) vs modeled (CMEMS) dissolved oxygen [cmems_comparison_o2.R](scripts/CMEMS_comparison/cmems_comparison_o2.R) and temperature [cmems_comparison_tc.R](scripts/CMEMS_comparison/cmems_comparison_tc.R) values.
 The codes calculate mean differences and relative errors between in situ vs modeled profiles and it creates 3 figures that together constitute figure 9 of the paper.